June 10, 2025

 New Meaning in Meditation: The Shaping of Worlds and Realities

 Meditation is not what you think it is.
-Practices like Tulpamancy—where individuals create and interact with imagined companions—reveal how mental repetition can reshape perception and ontology.
+Practices like tulpamancy, where individuals create and interact with imagined companions, reveal how mental repetition can reshape perception and ontology.
 This is meditation, too.
-As researchers and technologists examine the wide range of meditative practices across cultures and subcultures, we may be on the cusp of a shift: embracing meditation not as a form of stress relief, but as a method for altering the structure of the mind itself.
+We may be on the cusp of a major shift in how meditation is understood in the commercial and professional space, as researchers and technologists are learning more about the depth and breadth of meditation practices.

 Luca Del Deo